rudranshsharma382/exp4/README.md

 Observe that duplicate values are automatically removed.

-Algorithm 3: Adding and Removing Elements from a Set
+ALGORITHM 3: Adding and Removing Elements from a Set

 Create a set with string elements.